-There are no significant changes to accounting policies adopted in preparing the 2021/2022 Accounts.
+There are no significant changes to accounting policies or accounting estimates adopted for the 2021/2022 Accounts.

-Accounting Standards Issued but not yet Adopted
+3. Accounting Standards Issued but not yet Adopted

 The 2022/2023 Accounting Code of Practice includes the following new or revised accounting standards that have effect from 1 April 2022.